ha-noh/hall-of-fame-discord-bot/README.md

-			"inputChannelID": "the channel id of the channel you're watching for reactions", "outputChannelID": "the channel id of the channel you want the reposted media to go", "reactionThreshold": "the number of reactions you want to trigger a repost" }
+			"inputChannelID": "the channel id of the channel you're watching for reactions", "outputChannelID": "the channel id of the channel you want the reposted media to go", "reactionThreshold": "the number of reactions you want to trigger a repost" "commandAccessKey": "a password that you will need to enter for limited access commands" }
 		```
 	- You can find the id of a channel by right clicking a channel.
 Both the input and output channels should be text channels.